trevorwslee/AWeatherClock/README.md

     * for downloading photos from [unsplash.com](https://unsplash.com/), you will need to [sign up](https://unsplash.com/developers) and create a demo app for an `Access Key`
   - pick from your phone
   - take with your phone's camera
-* Location for weather info
-  - according to hardcode query string (`DEF_OPEN_WEATHER_API_LOCATION` defined in `config.h`), or
-  - based on GPS location of your phone queried via DumbDisplay Android app
-* NTP timezone
-  - the initial timezone of your MCU is hardcoded to the macro `INIT_TIMEZONE` defined in `config.h`
-  - after weather info gathering, timezone of your MCU is set to the timezone returned with the weather info
 * When connected to DumbDisplay Android app, `AWeatherClock` is considered not idle, and hence slideshow will not start

-Notice that the remote UI on your Android phone is driven by the sketch -- i.e. the control flow of the UI is programmed in the sketch -- hence, other than the DumbDisplay Android app, there is no specific mobile app for `AWeatherClock`.

-You may want to refer to [Blink Test With Virtual Display, DumbDisplay](https://www.instructables.com/Blink-Test-With-Virtual-Display-DumbDisplay/) for a bit more details about  [DumbDisplay Arduino library](https://github.com/trevorwslee/Arduino-DumbDisplay) and [DumbDisplay Android app](https://play.google.com/store/apps/details?id=nobody.trevorlee.dumbdisplay).

-Concerning "sounding" of alarm.
+Concerning alarm sound.
 Actually `AWeatherClock` not only will flash the screen when alarm is due, if buzzer / speaker / audio module (ES8311 for ESP32) is installed, audible alarm-specific sound will be generated.
 Please refer to [Alarm Sound](#alarm-sound) for more details.